feizc/CogvideX-Interpolation/README.md

 ```

 ## Light-weight finetuing
-You can prepare the video-text pair data as [formation](https://github.com/feizc/CogvideX-Interpolation/blob/main/cogvideox_interpolation/datasets.py) and run the training scripts as:
+You can prepare the video-text pair data as [formation](https://github.com/feizc/CogvideX-Interpolation/blob/main/cogvideox_interpolation/datasets.py) and our experiments can be repeated by simply run the training scripts as:

 ```
 sh train.sh
 ```

 Note that we use deepspeed zero3 and fine tune with all parameters instead of lora.

-## Knowledge
+## Acknowledgments

 The codebase is based on the awesome [CogvideoX](https://github.com/THUDM/CogVideo) and [diffusers](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/cogvideo/pipeline_cogvideox.py) repos.